kandersen753/CS480_Andersen/PA3/README.md

 #CS 480

 #Project Description
-For this project we were required to take the files from project 1, and add keyboard input into it.
-We were assigned to map keys to switch the direction of the objects translation and rotation, keys to seperately freeze the rotation or translation, and keys to freeze both the translation and rotation.
-At least one of these sets had to be mapped to the mouse buttons.
+For this project we were required to take the files from project 2, and add a moon to orbit the planet.
+Keyboard inputs were altered from project 2.
+The arrow keys now change the rotation and translation of the planet.
+See input list for full mapping.
+The moon buttons will have the same interactions as the planet, i.e. changing rotation or translation direction or freezing translation or rotation.

 #Build and Run Instructions
 In order to run this project, change directories into the  project directory.
 Once within the project directory, enter on the command line: <br />